IntendaUK/opus-ui-language-server-vscode-client/README.md

 To install the Opus UI Language Server, follow these steps:
 1. Install the Opus UI Language Server Extension in the VSCode Extensions panel or from here: [Opus UI Language Server Extension](https://marketplace.visualstudio.com/items?itemName=Intenda.opus-language-client-vscode)
-2. Ensure your application's package.json includes the entries mentioned in [Opus UI package.json configuration](#opus-ui-packagejson-configuration)
+2. Ensure your application's package.json includes the entries mentioned in the [Application Setup](#pure-opus-ui-application-setup)

 ---

-## Opus UI package.json configuration
+## Pure Opus UI Application Setup
+The following should be added to your **package.json file**.

 ### opusPackagerConfig
 A mandatory configuration object used by the [opus-ui-packager](https://github.com/IntendaUK/opus-ui-packager) dependency specifying where to build Opus UI JSON.